Woman who admitted to Slender Man attack to be freed Monday

 A Wisconsin woman who admitted to helping stab a classmate to please the horror character Slender Man will be freed Monday from a mental health institution, a judge ruled Friday.

-Anissa Weier, 19, will be released after spending almost four years at the Winnebago Mental Health Institute.
-She will be subject to constant GPS monitoring and receive outpatient psychiatric treatment under the conditions of her release.
+Anissa Weier, 19, will be released after spending almost four years at the Winnebago Mental Health Institute in Oshkosh.
+A conditional release plan calls for her to live with her father, submit to around-the-clock GPS monitoring and receive psychiatric treatment from county health workers.

+Weier and a friend, Morgan Geyser, both were committed to Winnebago after pleading guilty to stabbing sixth-grade classmate Payton Leutner when they were all 12 years old.
+Geyser stabbed Leutner multiple times as Weier urged her on.
+Leutner suffered 19 stab stab wounds — including one that narrowly missed her heart — and barely survived.

-Waukesha County Judge Michael Bohren said the report prepared for Weier’s release was fair and “provides for the protection of the community” as well as for the victim, Payton Leutner, and for Weier herself.
+Waukesha County Judge Michael Bohren said the conditions of Weier's release were fair and the plan “provides for the protection of the community” as well as for Leutner and for Weier herself.

-Weier and friend Morgan Geyser lured classmate Leutner into a park in the Milwaukee suburb of Waukesha following a sleepover in May 2014.
-Geyser stabbed Leutner multiple times, while Weier urged her on.
-All three girls were 12 at the time.

-They left Leutner for dead but a passing bicyclist found her.
-She suffered 19 stab wounds and barely survived.
+Weier, dressed in a dark suit and smiling occasionally, said nothing during the 20-minute proceeding.
+The judge delayed her release until Monday after her attorney, Maura McMahon, said the mental health facility would be able to better process her release after the weekend.

+“She looks forward to moving on into a productive life,” McMahon told the judge.

+Deputy District Attorney Ted Szczupakiewicz said he had no objections to the release conditions.
+Leutner's family declined to speak.

+The attack happened in May 2014, after Weier and Geyser invited Leutner to a sleepover.
+The next day they lured Leutner into the woods at a Waukesha park.
+Weier and Geyser left Leutner for dead, but she managed to crawl out of the woods and a passing bicyclist found her.

 Police found Weier and Geyser later that day walking on Interstate 94 in Waukesha.
-They said they were traveling to Slender Man’s mansion and attacked Leutner because they thought it would make them Slender Man’s servants and prevent him from killing their families.
+They later told investigators said they attacked Leutner because they thought it would make them Slender Man’s servants and prevent him from killing their families.
+After the stabbing they began walking to Slender Man's mansion, they said.

-Bohren had ruled in July that Weier no longer posed a threat and ordered state officials to draw up a release plan.

 Geyser pleaded guilty to attempted first-degree intentional homicide.
 Bohren sentenced her to 40 years in a mental health facility in February 2018.
 She has argued that her case should have been heard in juvenile court, but an appellate court ruled last year the case was properly heard in adult court.